Information and resources for registered authors

 There are several steps to preparing a Cochrane Review, some for the authors and some for the editorial team.

-Authors submit the protocol/review online using Archie, The Cochrane Collaboration’s Information Management System.
+Authors submit the protocol/review online using Archie, Cochrane Collaboration’s Information Management System.
 Between receipt and publication (if approved), authors can expect the following steps, each of which can take several weeks depending on the complexity of the review (eg number of trials, complexity of study designs), availability of peer referees and the Editor, level of technical edit required, and availability of authors to respond to peer review and editorial comments.

 - An Editor will read the protocol/review and may request amendments before peer review.